LisaSchlueter/HowTo-Legend/MPCDF_JuleanaSetup.md

 Run `exec bash` and attempt to open julia by running the command `julia` to check that it has been successfully installed.

 ## Setup LEGEND Julia Registry
-Execute the following command to set up the LEGEND Julia registry:
+Execute the following command in a julia session to set up the LEGEND Julia registry:
 ``` julia
 include(download("https://raw.githubusercontent.com/legend-exp/legend-julia-tutorial/main/legend_julia_setup.jl"))
 ```